Shape Your Future, Starting in Siegen

 5th - 6th semester

-Compulsory elective modules from the chosen specialization : Compulsory elective modules from a specialization to be chosen: Structural Engineering, Traffic and Road Engineering, Water and Environment
+Compulsory elective modules from the chosen specialization : Compulsory elective modules from a specialization of your choice: Structural Engineering, Traffic and Road Engineering, Water and Environment

 Bachelor's thesis

-A work placement of 12 weeks in total must be completed by the beginning of the 4th semester.
+An internship of 12 weeks in total must be completed by the beginning of the 4th semester.
 At least 6 weeks of this must be completed on a construction site; work in an engineering office is also accepted for the remaining time.
-It is recommended that the internship is completed before the start of the course.
+It is recommended that the internship be completed before the start of the program.

 The course is also offered as a dual study program (study + training + practical work in a company).
-Here 2 degrees are acquired: Bachelor of Science and an IHK vocational qualification.
+Successful completion leads to two different degrees: the Bachelor of Science and an IHK vocational qualification.

-If you do not have a high school diploma, but do have a technical college entrance qualification, or are already in the middle of your professional life, please find out more here.
+If you do not have the German Abitur, but do have a technical college entrance qualification, or are already in the middle of your professional life, please review the details here.

-Good reasons for studying civil engineering at the University of Siegen
+Why choose civil engineering at the University of Siegen?

-- Focus on important topics such as sustainability and environmental protection
+- Emphasis on key areas such as sustainability and environmental protection

 -